-Polygamy has remained a controversial issue in India, and the ‘problem of polygamy’ still holds contemporary relevance, as Muslim personal law has remained largely unchanged since its legislative enactment by the colonial government in the 1930s.
-The ‘problem’ thus continues to raise questions of gender inequalities under personal laws, and contributing to ongoing discourses on the relevance of a uniform civil code for all cultural groups in India.
+Polygamy has remained a controversial issue in India, and the ‘problem of Muslim polygamy’ still holds contemporary relevance, as Muslim personal law has remained largely unchanged since its legislative enactment by the colonial government in the 1930s.
+The ‘problem’ thus continues to raise questions of gender inequalities under personal laws, and has contributed to ongoing discourses on the relevance of a uniform civil code for all cultural groups in India.

 - PhD History, University of Warwick, 2016-2021

 'The Problem of Polygamy in Modern India, 1880s-1940s'.
 Supervised by Professor Sarah Hodges

 - MA History, University of Warwick, 2014-2016.

 Dissertation Title: 'Education and Evangelisation: The Missionary Effect in Indian Women's Social Reform, 1880-1940'.
 Supervised By Professor Sarah Hodges

 - BA (hons) History, The Open University, 2010-2014